project-chip/connectedhomeip/examples/wifi-echo/esp32/README.md

 ## Using the Echo Server

-There are two ways to use the Echo Server running on the deivce.
+There are two ways to use the Echo Server running on the device.

 ### Connect the ESP32 to a 2.4GHz Network of your choice